paigeweber13/multi-part-print-cost/README.md

 rolls, which is my trusted brand.

 ## Compatibility:
-only works with mac/linux/other unix-based operating systems.
-If there is enough interest, I will work on a windows port.
+only works with linux and other operating systems capable of running the slic3r-pe AppImage.
+I am currently working on windows compatibility.